denissimon/SwiftEvents/README.md

 ```

 You can use the Event with any complex type.
-As for the example above, it could have been `(UIImage?, Int)`, where `Int` means the HTTP response status code, to show a message in case of an error.
+As for the example above, it could have been `(UIImage?, Int)`, where `Int` means the HTTP response status code, in order to show a message in case of an error.

 You can also create multiple Events (didDownloadEvent, onHTTPErrorEvent, etc), and trigger only what is needed.

 ### NotificationCenter functionality

-If notifications must be `one-to-many`, or two objects that need to be connected are too far apart (in different components/modules), SwiftEvents can be used in three steps:
+If notifications must be `one-to-many`, or two objects that need to be connected are too far apart, SwiftEvents can be used in three steps:

 1. Create an EventService
 2. Create Events which will be held by EventService